adamsondamilola/Naptin/api/README.md

 ## Naptin API

-Running `php artisan migrate:fresh` will remove all tables, migrate it again then seed Country, State and LocalAreas table automatically
+Run `php artisan migrate:fresh` to remove all tables, migrate it again then seed Country, State and LocalAreas table automatically

+Run `php artisan db:seed` to import all roles and permission